EPFL-ENAC/co2-calculator-user-doc/docs/en/services.md

 ### 1. Context
-To carry out their research activities, many laboratories—as well as external academic institutions, companies and start-ups—use the research facilities provided by EPFL.
+To carry out their research activities, many laboratories—as well as external academic institutions, companies and start-ups use platforms and centers provided by EPFL named in the tool as "Research Facilities".
 This includes, for example, cleanrooms, high-performance computing centres, IT services and animal facilities, to name but a few.
 This sharing of resources is an excellent way to reduce the carbon footprint.

 The use of EPFL research facilities might be part of a unit’s operational activities and must therefore be included in its carbon footprint.
 This footprint is broken down into emissions related to **Process Emissions, Buildings, Equipment and Purchases** for these research facilities.
 These emissions correspond to the main areas where units can act, particularly through their choices regarding usage, equipment and research practices.